RonJPatEl/Chatbot-Caetennia/README.md

   - "QandAdata.json": the same content as the file above, but converted into JSON format using the script json-formatting.py.

 *word-embeddings*
---> Users should place a Dutch word embedding model in this folder, which can be retrieved from https://github.com/clips/dutchembeddings.
+--> Users should create this folder and place a Dutch word embedding model in it, which can be retrieved from https://github.com/clips/dutchembeddings.
 We use "wikipedia-160.txt".